pytest-dev/pytest-flask/docs/features.rst

 .. hint::

-    During test execution a request context will be automatically pushed for you so context-bound methods can be conveniently called (e.g.
+    During test execution a request context will be automatically pushed for you, so context-bound methods can be conveniently called (e.g.
     ``url_for``, ``session``.

 Example: